erikLundstedt/Dont-be-a-Jerk/readme.txt

 >if "you" are actualy microsoft,or apple you are allready a jerk, PLEASE dont use "my" code.

->google and alphabet, you can use my code but "I" want to be mentioned in some way and a e(g)mail would be nice (I know that you know who "I" am) =) readding "dont be EVIL to your Code of Conduct would allso be good
+>google and alphabet, you can use my code but "I" want to be mentioned in some way and a e(g)mail would be nice (I know that you know who "I" am) =) adding "dont be EVIL to your Code of Conduct again would allso be nice

 > This is free software.
 I will never charge you to use, license, or obtain this software.
 Doing so would make me a jerk.

 > I will never take down or start charging for what is available today.
 Doing so would make me a jerk.